 There are over 200,000 people whose lives have been touched in some way by our work in just 12 months.
-Among them: a young girl, sold by her family and trafficked for sex but now safe at our Lighthouse; a male survivor of forced labour who finally feels stable and supported enough to give evidence against his abusers; a police officer whose understanding of modern slavery was very shallow, until our specialist training; a mother in a poor, rural village who had been close to believing a broker's promises about a 'good job' for her children, until she attended one of our community trafficking prevention initiatives and realised that instead her children would almost certainly be sold into brothels, street-begging or domestic servitude; a teenage boy who thought he had made a friend on a gaming app, but the person behind the profile was 30 years older and a convicted kidnapper.
+Among them: a young girl, sold by her family and trafficked for sex but now safe at our Lighthouse: a male survivor of forced labor who finally feels stable and supported enough to give evidence against his abusers; a police officer whose understanding of human trafficking was very shallow, until our specialist training; a mother in a poor, rural village who had been close to believing a broker's promises about a 'good job' for her children, until she attended one of our community trafficking prevention initiatives and realized that instead her children would almost certainly be sold into brothels, street-begging or domestic servitude; a teenage boy who thought he had made a friend on a gaming app, but the person behind the profile was 30 years older and a convicted kidnapper.
 I could go on, with 200,000 more examples.

 Our work reached all these people at a time when we have been seeing the continuing fallout from Russia's invasion of Ukraine and the associated crisis of displaced, vulnerable people and the gangs targeting them.
 The after-effects of the Covid pandemic and the lockdowns continued to have an impact, especially in certain countries where we work.
-We have had to adapt some of our programmes because of the impact of rising costs, financial pressures on donors, and shifting strategic priorities.
-This has been difficult: we are seeing urgent need, and we want to be expanding our programmes to meet that need.
+We have had to adapt some of our programs because of the impact of rising costs, financial pressures on donors, and shifting strategic priorities.
+This has been difficult: we are seeing urgent need, and we want to be expanding our programs to meet that need.

 Around the world, there have been some real positives in terms of public, government and business awareness and action on this issue.
-Significant legislation was passed and came into force in multiple countries targeting forced labour in supply chains.
-Many more businesses became members or clients of Slave-Free Alliance, our social enterprise that stands alongside organisations to help them mitigate risks and protect their supply chains, which ultimately protects vulnerable workers from being trafficked and exploited.
+Significant legislation was passed and came into force in multiple countries targeting forced labor in supply chains.
+Many more businesses became members or clients of Slave-Free Alliance, our social enterprise that stands alongside organizations to help them mitigate risks and protect their supply chains, which ultimately protects vulnerable workers from being trafficked and exploited.

-I am inspired every day by the team of staff and volunteers at Hope for Justice who are reaching so many people and helping them to find freedom.
+I am inspired every day by the staff and volunteers at Hope for Justice who are reaching so many people and helping them to find freedom.
 I want to say a massive thank you to all the individuals, businesses, churches and community groups who have given so generously in support of this vital work.
-Among them are organisations that have funded specific parts of our programmes around the world this year, including the Global Fund to End Modern Slavery, Young Living Foundation, Modern Slavery Innovation Fund, UNICEF and many others.
-Ending human trafficking for good will take more than one organisation, it is going to take us all, coming together with a single purpose and with a tenacious belief that change is possible.
-Thank you for being with us as we take each step towards realising our vision: a world free from slavery.
+Among them are organizations that have funded specific parts of our programs around the world this year, including the Global Fund to End Modern Slavery, Young Living Foundation, Modern Slavery Innovation Fund, UNICEF and many others.
+Ending human trafficking for good will take more than one organization, it is going to take us all, coming together with a single purpose and with a tenacious belief that change is possible.
+Thank you for being with us.
+I truly believe that we can be the generation to end human trafficking.
 Tim Nelson CEO, Hope for Justice If you have any questions or think you can partner with us in any way, I would be delighted to hear from you.
 You can reach me at tim.nelson@hopeforjustice.org

-Slave-Free Alliance and operational support only
+\Slave-Free Alliance and